A poem about living rough in West End aged around 13/14/15

 And I never really liked to drink very much,

-But maybe Ill have whisky today.
+But maybe I’ll have whisky

 And maybe a meal from a train station restaurant,